tomer196/Learned_dMRI/README.md

-# Towards optimal sampling in diffusion MRI for accelerated fiber tractography
+# Towards learned optimal q-space sampling in diffusion MRI

 This repository contains a PyTorch implementation of the paper: